WLAN-Pi/wlanpi-persistent-identity/README.md

 # wlanpi-persistent-identity

-Maintains persistent system identity across A/B partition switches by preserving SSH host keys and machine-id.
-Prevents "host identification changed" warnings and ensures consistent DHCP leases and network profiles when switching between root partitions.
+Prevents "host identification changed" SSH warnings and maintains stable machine-id for systemd services across A/B partition switches.

 ## How it works